 Cons:

-Why Choose a Business Hotel in Midtown East
+Why Choose Business Hotels in Midtown East

 Pros: